ryan-bush1014/portfolio/public/projects/2021-09-05-raymarching-rendering-engine.md

 layout: project
 title: Raymarching Rendering Engine
-snippetText: A 3D renderer capable of displaying any model represented by a signed distance field
+snippetText: A 3D renderer capable of displaying any model represented by a signed distance field.
 gitUrl: N/A
 date: 2021-09-05T18:58:16.663Z
 thumbnail: /projects/blend.png
 demoAvailable: false
 ---

-<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>
+<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/3.2.0/es5/latest.min.js"></script>
 # C Language Raymarcher

 Raymarching—like raytracing, involves the casting of 'rays' outward from a camera.
 Where these two techniques differ, however, is how geometry is represented and how intersections are calculated.